nexdrew/rewrite-shrinkwrap-urls/README.md

 - `transformer`: function

-    A function that will be called for each modified URL, with the new URL string given as the first argument and the old URL string given as the second argument.
-The function should return a string to use as the URL in the modified shrinkwrap object.
+    A function that will be called for each modified URL, allowing any custom check or modification to be done.
+The default function simply returns the `newUrl`.

+    Arguments:

+    - `newUrl`: string
+    - `oldUrl`: string
+    - `packageName`: string

+    Returns the desired URL as a string

+## License

+ISC © Contributors